-&lt;sup>163 When two areas of a power system or two interconnected systems lose synchronism, the synchronous areas should be separated to avoid equipment damage or a system-wide shutdown.
+169 When two areas of a power system or two interconnected systems lose synchronism, the synchronous areas should be separated to avoid equipment damage or a system-wide shutdown.
 Out-of-step protection functions detect stable power swings and out-of-step conditions by using the fact that the voltage/current variation during a power swing is gradual while it is a step-change during a fault.

-&lt;sup>164 See https://aemo.com.au/-/media/files/electricity/nem/market notices and events/power system incident reports/2024/preliminary-report---loss-of-moorabool---sydenham-500-kv-lines-on-13-feb-2024.pdf?la=en.
+170 See https://aemo.com.au/-/media/files/electricity/nem/market notices and events/power system incident reports/2024/preliminary-report---loss-of-moorabool---sydenham-500-kv-lines-on-13-feb-2024.pdf?la=en.

-- Completion of further studies investigating how much installed BESS capacity in South Australia would cause instability on the Heywood interconnector for remote credible frequency contingencies. - Implementation of less aggressive frequency droops in future BESS. - AEMO may work with OEMs to investigate the possibility of implementing two droop settings for new BESS connections an aggressive droop setting for large frequency deviations and a more conservative droop setting for small frequency deviations. - An enhanced WAPS for South Australia export conditions to detect unstable power swings and the integration of new BESS into the WAPS system.
+An enhanced WAPS for South Australia export conditions to detect unstable power swings and the integration of new BESS into the WAPS system.
 In the long term, the SAIT RAS scheme will be designed to incorporate new BESS into the scheme to address this issue.

-At the time of finalising this draft report, AEMO is working with ElectraNet to consider suitable remedial measures to address this risk.
+AEMO is working with ElectraNet to consider suitable remedial measures to address this risk.
+AEMO intends to propose this as a priority risk in the 2025 GPSRR.